livecycle/preevy-down-action/README.md

 See the [preevy-up action](https://github.com/marketplace/actions/preevy-up) for more information and examples.

+## Permissions

+Preevy requires the following [GitHub Actions permissions](https://docs.github.com/en/actions/using-jobs/assigning-permissions-to-jobs):

+* `contents: read`: used by Preevy to read the Docker Compose file(s)
+* `pull-requests: write`: used by the Preevy GitHub plugin to write or update a comment on the PR

+In addition, if you're using GitHub's OIDC Token endpoint to authenticate to your cloud provider (as in the below examples), `id-token: write`: is also needed.

 ## Inputs

 ### `profile-url`

 *required*: `true`

-The profile url created by the CLI, [as detailed in the docs](https://preevy.dev/ci).
+The profile url created by the CLI, [as detailed in the docs](https://preevy.dev/ci/).

-### `docker-compose-yaml-paths`

-*required*: `false`

-Optional path to the `docker-compose.yaml` file.
-If not provided, uses the working directory.
-If you have multiple docker compose files, you can add them as a comma seperated string like so `'docker-compose.yml,docker-compose.dev.yml'`

 ### `args`

 *required*: `false`

-Optional additional args to the `preevy down` command, see the full reference [here](https://preevy.dev/cli-reference/#preevy-down).
+Optional additional args to the `preevy down` command.
+[Full reference](https://preevy.dev/cli-reference/down).

 ### `version`